I love technology, but sometimes technology decisions baffle me. Take, for example, Delta and their 3 gift cards redemption limit on their website.

 Customers can buy airline gift cards, either from the airlines or at a store.
 I purchased a handful of Delta gift cards over the years, due in part from credit card airline reimbursements.
 I had also been gifted a few gift cards by family members.
 Most are in $50 denomination, with a few in higher denomination.
 I knew it was only a matter of time before I use them.

-Like, seriously?
+Seriously?
 When the Delta gift cards are cash equivalents?

 Also, nowhere on its website (its gift card ordering page, the FAQ, or the terms of conditions) indicates that there is a gift card redemption limit per transaction, either.